dennissolver/JessVoiceAgentModule/README.md

 The frontend reads the following variable from `.env.local`:

 - `NEXT_PUBLIC_BACKEND_URL` - Base URL of the FastAPI backend used for login and configuration requests.
+If omitted, it defaults to `http://localhost:8000`.

 ## Deployment